 Bring veggie power to your traditional stuffing with a few Latin-inspired add-ins.
 Grill fresh corn sliced off the cob and combine it with roasted poblano or jalapeño peppers to add sweetness and heat.
 Don't have a grill?
 Roast the peppers over a gas burner or under the broiler, then chop.
 Sauté fresh corn kernels in a hot, dry skillet.

-Garlic and sage bring Mediterranean flair to traditional scalloped potatoes.
-To amp up the herb factor in this rich, bubbly casserole, add fresh rosemary and thyme.
+Mediterranean Scalloped Potatoes: Add some flair to a traditional scalloped potato recipe by adding garlic and sage.
+To amp up the herb factor even more, add fresh rosemary and thyme.

-Turn this traditional side into an Indian chutney-style relish with a hint of tangy vinegar.
-Balanced by sweet raisins and spices, this cranberry relish pairs well with a host of Thanksgiving foods, from turkey to corn bread to sweet potatoes.
+Cranberry Relish: Turn this traditional side into a chutney-style side item by combining cranberries, apples, cider vinegar, raisins and sugar.
+Season with cinnamon, ginger, allspice, and cloves for extra kick.
+This will pair well with relish pairs well with a host of Thanksgiving foods, from turkey to corn bread to sweet potatoes.

-Chop up slices of grilled pineapple and mango for a sweet and breezy Jamaican addition to traditional cranberry sauce.
+Jamaican Craberry Sauce: Chop up slices of grilled pineapple and mango for a sweet and breezy island spin on traditional cranberry sauce.
 Don't have a grill?
 Brush the fruit slices with vegetable oil, and quickly brown the fruit in a hot cast iron skillet or under the broiler.

 Thanksgiving Pumpkin Pie Recipes

-Take your pumpkin pie on a trip to the Caribbean by substituting whole (not light) coconut milk for evaporated milk in your favorite family recipe.
-(Or try this simple version.)
-The coconut milk adds a subtle hint of flavor—amp it up by sprinkling the pie with toasted coconut garnish.
+Coconut Pumpkin Pie: Take your pumpkin pie on a trip to the Caribbean by substituting whole (not light) coconut milk for evaporated milk in your favorite family recipe.
+The coconut milk adds a subtle hint of flavor, but you can amp it up by sprinkling the pie with toasted coconut garnish.